stdin input to read events from standard in.

 - An optional configuration setting that specifies if JSON decoding errors should be logged or not.
 If set to true, errors will not be logged.
 The default is false.

 Options that control how Filebeat deals with log messages that span multiple lines.
-See Manage multiline messages for more information about configuring multiline options.
+See Multiline messages for more information about configuring multiline options.

 The following configuration options are supported by all inputs.

 enabled option to enable and disable inputs.
 By default, enabled is